Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: Are space heaters okay?

 A: Keep them three feet away from you.
 They also cause electromagnetic fields in the air.
 I don't think it's a good idea.
 It's better to use, if you're going to use something like that, use the, you know, like the radiators, the oil fills.
 They're less contaminating.
+Or gas.

-Q: [unintelligible]
+Q: If you cut your finger, just put a hot water bottle on it?

 A: No, you don't put it on top of the hand, because then it'll cut the circulation off.
 You put your hand on top of the hot water bottle.
 The heat will radiate up into the hand.